Food delivery: Service providers

 In the United States, the first restaurant food delivery service in the world began in 1995 with World Wide Waiter and still operates today as Waiter.com.
 The top three restaurant food delivery services are DoorDash, GrubHub, and Uber Eats, which together account for some 80 percent of the sector's revenue.
 The remainder is accounted for by smaller services.
 From 2018 to 2021, global revenues for the online food delivery sector rose from $90 billion to $294 billion.

 In Canada, Canuck Eats, launched in 2020, specifically caters to smaller communities in Canada, beginning with Merritt, BC.
 It directly collaborates with local restaurants and drivers, offering a model that sidesteps the high fees and operational hurdles of larger competitors.
 Expanding into Nanaimo, Oshawa, and Edmonton through a franchise approach, Canuck Eats adapts to local needs while boosting regional economies and diversifying the Canadian food delivery landscape.

 In Europe, major restaurant delivery services include Deliveroo, Delivery Hero/Food Panda, Just Eat Takeaway, Uber Eats, and Wolt.

 In South America, food delivery services include Uber Eats, DoorDash, Grubhub, and Colombia based Rappi.
 Both Didi and Rappi are funded by SoftBank, the Japanese investment fund that is also a major investor in Uber.

 In China, food delivery services include DiDi (the dominant ride-hailing company in China), and Alibaba-acquired Ele.me; and Tencent-backed Meituan.
 Users can order restaurant food, supermarket products, vegetables and fruit, cakes and flowers for delivery on these platforms.
 China's food delivery market is expected to cross $21 billion in 2021.

 Some Japanese deliveries require recycling of food containers.

 In India, the food delivery services include Zomato and Swiggy.
 Indian online food delivery is expected to become an $8 billion industry by 2020.

 In Africa, the food delivery services include Uber Eats currently operating in South Africa and Nairobi; Glovo currently available in Kenya; Jumia Food currently operating in Kenya, Nigeria, Algeria, Ghana, Morocco, Tunisia, Ivory Coast, and Uganda; Mr D Food currently available in South Africa; OrderIn available in South Africa; Ayazona currently available in Nairobi, Kenya; Delivery Yo currently available in Uganda; and Yum Deliveries available in Kenya.
 Online food delivery in Africa is an emerging market that has seen a soaring growth in 2020 with new competitive market entries.
 Online food delivery in Africa is slowly starting to take off, with multiple niche local delivery companies springing up offering a variety of different services ranging from food deliveries to groceries and house amenities delivery.

-In Korea, the food delivery services include Baedal Minjok, Yogiyo, Uber Eats, and CoupangEats.
-Korea online food delivery industry is expected to reach $10 billion by 2020.
+In South Korea, food delivery services include Baedal Minjok, Yogiyo, Uber Eats, and CoupangEats.
+The South Korean online food delivery industry is expected to reach $10 billion by 2020.

 In the Gulf Cooperation Council Region, after Uber Eats decided to close its operations in Middle Eastern markets, major food delivery services include now Careem Now, Deliveroo, Talabat and Noon Food since 2021.